 Disobedient Children (excerpt), HD Video, 17'00'', 2016, by Dorine van Meel; Music and sounds produced and performed by Jesse Osborne-Lanthier and Olle Holmberg

-The Southern Summer School is a collective project that brings together art practitioners and cultural workers based in South Africa, the Netherlands, and the United Kingdom.
+The Southern Summer School / The Northernn Winter Workshops is a collective project that brings together art practitioners and cultural workers based in South Africa, the Netherlands, and the United Kingdom.

 With this project we want to interrogate what it means for us as art practitioners to actively challenge eurocentric paradigms in the art world, how we can form relationships of solidarity and exchange across national boundaries, and work towards creating non-normative spaces open to a multiplicity of stories, histories, languages, cultures, voices, and sounds.

-In the four months leading up to the summer school, a program of preparatory workshops titled The Northern Winter Workshops will be organized in various art venues across South Africa, the Netherlands, and the United Kingdom.
+In the four months leading up to the summer school, a program of preparatory workshops will be organised in various art venues across South Africa, the Netherlands, and the United Kingdom.
 These workshops are open to the public and organized by a range of artists, theorists, and activists who address questions of decolonization and social justice within their respective practices.

 artist Simangaliso Sibiya, curator Rachael Harlow